How to Customize Protocols

 {

-// JSON serialization, and add a newline character as the request end marker
+// JSON serialize and add a newline character as a marker for the end of the request

 return json_encode($buffer)."\n";